timchang2440/image-stitching/README.md

     You need to set **LOADHOMO** to 0 and run the code once to generate parameter.
     It will save homography matrix parameter based on image set.
     And then set **LOADHOMO** to 1 could skip the step before transformation.
+- Add parameter LOADCAM in config.cfg.
+	Setting LOADCAM to 1 would open camera stream.
+Otherwise, setting 0 would load video.
 - Add **test** command.
 It could show stitching result by using opencv imshow() function.
 	    ./image_stitch test file1 file2 ...
 - Add **loop** command.
 It could load video stream